 - Teaching and learning in web-based courses

-- Clinical reasoning
+- Clinical Reasoning Reflective Practice

 - Health Systems Research

 - Assessment of learning and program evaluation

 - Health policy and public policy analysis

 - Computer systems to enhance care delivery

 - Nursing informatics

-- Narrative pedagogies
+- Narrative and other innovative pedagogies

 - Patient care simulations

 - Community-based care coordination

-Admission
+Admission Requirements

-Successful applicants must meet the following criteria and submit applications by October 15 for the summer admission:
+Successful applicants must meet the following criteria and submit online Graduate School ApplyYourself (AY) applications by October 15 for summer admission:

-- Completion of a baccalaureate in nursing or Master of Science in Nursing from a program within a regionally accredited institution of higher education.
+- Completion of a Bachelor of Science in nursing or Master of Science in Nursing from a program within a regionally accredited institution of higher education.
 (Indiana University School of Nursing faculty retain the right to determine acceptable accreditation status of nursing programs from which applicants have graduated.) - A baccalaureate cumulative grade point average of 3.0 on a 4.0 scale.
-For applicants holding a master's degree, a graduate GPA of 3.5 or higher is required.
-(The master's degree GPA will supersede the baccalaureate GPA.) - Completion of a 3 credit graduate level statistics course with a grade of B (3.0) or higher within three years before the date of proposed enrollment. - Ability to secure current registered nurse licensure in Indiana, including licensure in home state for distance-accessible students.
-Applicants whose program of study will not require contact with patients may be exempted from licensure requirements by IUSON's director of doctoral studies. - Competitive scores (600 recommended) on the verbal and quantitative sections and a score of 3.5 or higher on the analytical writing section of the Graduate Record Examination (taken within the last five years). - Competitive scores (550 or higher) on the Test of English as a Foreign Language (TOEFL) for students whose first language is not English.
-A test of written English is also required OR satisfactory performance on the International English Language Testing System (IELTS) examination. - A two- to three-page essay summarizing a research interest area and immediate and long-term professional goals. - Example of original scholarship or research in nursing a demonstrated by a report, published or unpublished paper, or a thesis. - A current resume or curriculum vitae, including descriptions of the position and clinical setting of current employment, list of current responsibilities, dates of employment, and information on former employment history.
-Note of involvement in professional and voluntary organizations, along with any awards, honors, publications written and published, presentations given, and continuing educational experiences should also be included. - Three references, including one from a nurse faculty member who has knowledge of the applicant's academic ability from undergraduate or master's work. - A letter of support from a nursing faculty member with graduate faculty status who has agreed to be a research mentor. - An interview with a member(s) of the graduate faculty (arranged by school).
+For applicants holding a Master's degree, a graduate GPA of 3.5 or higher is required.
+(The master's degree GPA will supersede the baccalaureate GPA.) - Completion of a 3-credit-hour graduate level statistics course with a grade of B (3.0) or higher within three years before the date of proposed enrollment. - Current, active, unencumbered Registered Nurse licensure (RN) in state of US residence. - Competitive scores (upper 50th percentile recommended) on the verbal and quantitative sections and a score of 3.5 or higher on the analytical writing section of the Graduate Record Examination (taken within five years before the date of proposed enrollment). - Official college transcripts, in English, from each college or university you have attended since high school.
+A transcript that shows transfer credits is only official for credits taken at that institution-it is not an official transcript for the transferred credits. - Demonstration of successful English by competitive scores (550 or higher) on the Test of English as a Foreign Language (TOEFL) for students whose first language is not English.
+Also required is satisfactory performance on the International English Language Testing System (IELTS) examination or internet-based TOEFL test (IBT).
+(The School of Nursing accepts the score established by the Office of International Affairs.) - A two- to three-page essay summarizing a research interest area and immediate and long-term professional goals. - Example of original scholarship or research in nursing a demonstrated by a report, published or unpublished paper, or a thesis. - A current resume or curriculum vitae, including descriptions of the position and clinical setting of current employment, list of current responsibilities, dates of employment, and information on former employment history.
+Also include involvement in professional and voluntary organizations; any awards, honors; publications written and published; presentations given; and continuing educational experiences.

+- Three references, including one from a nurse faculty member who has knowledge of the applicant's academic ability from undergraduate or master's work. - A letter of support from a nursing faculty member of the Indiana University School of Nursing with graduate faculty status who has agreed to be a preliminary research mentor. - An interview with members of the graduate faculty (arranged by the School of Nursing for qualified applicants). - Complete at least two Departmental Questions in the ApplyYourself (AY) application - International students must be processed through the office of International Affairs, OIA, International students must provide evidence of passing the CGFNS exam (Council of Graduates of Foreign Nursing).